 3) Response to a directive

 Explain that because passwords can be forgotten, and both passwords and encryption codes can be guessed, many organizations are turning to biometric devices to ensure security.
+Prepare a few images from the web to explain the different biometric devices available.

 Biometric devices authenticate a person’s identity by verifying a personal characteristic, called a biometric identifier.
 Biometric identifiers include fingerprints, hand geometry, facial features, voice, signatures, and retinal (eye) patterns.
-Explain how controls can improve the accuracy of data.
-Mention that controls must be effective without being excessive.

-As you discuss competition, offer this anecdote: Don Wetzel, developer of the ubiquitous ATM machine, says that competition among banks drove early ATM sales.
-“Be the first!” he would tell bank managers.
-“Get those machines in, you have something the other banks don’t have, and all you need is x-number and you have a real winner.
-And that's why the majority of the early users bought.
-Then it was follow the leader.
-‘If he's got it, then we had better get it.’
-So the next bank ordered it.”
+Explain Quick Response codes using Figure 2-7.

 CLASSROOM ACTIVITIES

 1. Class Discussion: Ask students how internal factors are different from external factors.
 Which would have a greater impact on systems projects?
 Why?